Don't throw your homebrew down the sink

 b - unfermentable sugars.
 In beer there are some complex sugars that yeast can’t eat.
 This is what gives beer it’s slight sweetness.
 It may appear stuck when it has actually finished fermenting.

 c - not enough dissolved oxygen in the water.
 Normally associated when brewing beer from grain due to the boiling process as that can knock out the oxygen from the water.
 Just like fish, yeast need oxygen too.
-Remember to aerate your wort.
+Remember to aerate your wort at the beginning, before pitching your yeast.
+Do not aerate your wine or beer once fermentation has begun.

 d - not enough nutrients.
 Like us, yeast struggle if they don’t have the right vitamins.